-“Yes that is true but we must be very careful not to test God,” he cautioned.
+“Yes, that is true but we must be careful not to test God,” he cautioned.
 “God doesn’t want us to be dumb in how we do things because we think he will save us.”

 “What do you mean?”

 “Well there are still things that can hurt us.
-For instance we climbed out of our tree right?
-We didn’t jump from the top because we knew we would get hurt.
-If we jumped from the top and said, ‘I won’t get hurt because God will save me’ then that is testing God.
-You wouldn’t stick your hand in a fire even though you believe in God right?”
+For instance, we climbed out of our tree, right?
+We didn’t jump because we knew we would get hurt.
+If we jumped and said, ‘I won’t get hurt because God will save me’ then we are testing God.
+You wouldn’t stick your hand in a fire even though you believe in God, right?”

 “No,” she answered.

-“Neither would I. If I got burnt that wouldn’t be God’s fault would it?
+“Neither would I. If I got burnt that wouldn’t be God’s fault.
 He didn’t make me get burnt.
-I got burnt by being foolish but God has given me the ability to learn so I don’t make careless mistakes.
-He gives us our wits and our abilities to get away from harm.
+My foolishness burnt me but God has given me the ability to learn so I don’t make careless mistakes.
+He gives us our wits and our abilities to avoid harm.
 He didn’t scoop us up and put us in the tree did he?”

-“But he did make it so we could get up in the tree and we were safe in it right?”
+“But he did make it so we climb the tree away from danger right?”

 “Yes, that’s right.”

 “And maybe the darkness though a problem for us blessed us as well.
-It kept us hidden from the specter or maybe something else protected us, but whatever it was, we are still okay.”
+It kept us hidden from the specter or maybe something else protected us, but whatever, we are still okay.”